dilemmafixer19895/notes/README.md

 Second, planning ahead is crucial for success.
 Make a plan for your day, week, or even month, depending on your project.
 Planning ahead will allow you time to think about potential issues and challenges, so you're better prepared to tackle them.
 It will also help to keep you organized and focused on what needs to happen next.
  ..

+# 2024-01-16
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, make a list of all the tasks you need to complete, then prioritize them based on their importance and urgency.
+Next, allocate time for each task, taking into account the complexity and your own availability.
+Finally, use task management tools and versions control systems to keep your code organized and easy to maintain.
+Remember to take breaks and keep learning new skills to stay ahead in the ever-changing world of programming.